arifshariati/react-mui-dashboard-boiler-plate/README.md

 So far below views has been added, which i think are part of boilerplat for which any developer getting started with dashboard should not re-develop each time.

     1. Dashboard (At the moment with StatCard component only.
 Will add chart based components in near future)
+    2. Signup
-    2. Login
+    3. Login
-    3. Not Found Page
+    4. Not Found Page

 ## Global Theme